 Service Level Expectation (SLE)

-TSS tries to help all customers as quickly as possible, but at times must prioritize tickets in the following order:
+A TSS employee will respond to all customer Help Requests within one business day.
+TSS will help all customers as quickly as possible, but at times must prioritize tickets in the following order:

 If a computer or network drive has been infected with an active virus or is otherwise corrupted, TSS's first priority is to address this issue before it spreads.